 81 years, holds an engineering degree and has wide technical knowledge and experience in management of Cement and Sugar businesses.
 He joined the Board of the Company on 14th November 1996 and has rich experience of over 50 years in the industry in various management capacities.

-He is an Independent Director on the Board and brings with him, besides his wide knowledge, a diverse perspective in Board deliberations.
+He is an Independent Director on the Board and brings with him, besides his wide knowledge, a diverse perspective qualification from West Germany.
+Shri Malhotra has over 50 years of work experience in various capacities and also holds Board level positions in corporate sector for over 20 years.
+Presently, he serves on the Board of various